Davidevlops/JS-DSA/Data-structures-trees.md

 Welcome back to another section on non-linear data structures.
 In this serie, we'll explore trees as another type of non-linear data structures.
 Our focus will be on understanding the fundamental concepts and operations associated with trees.

-- **Trees:** A tree, just like a graph is a type of non-linear data structure, which as the name suggests consists of a parent(root) and the nodes(branches).
-Trees are a fundamental concept in computer science composed of nodes connected by edges.
-It is a hierarchical structure that represents a collection of elements, where each element is connected to one or more elements in a parent-child relationship.
+- **Trees:** A tree which as the name suggests is a top-down structure which consists ofnodes connected by edges.
+Trees are hierarchical structures that represents a collection of elements, where each element is connected to one or more elements in a parent-child relationship.
 Trees are used to model various kinds of data, including file systems, databases, and organizational structures.
 In understanding trees as a data structure, there are some basic terminologies you need to understand and we would be taking a look at them.

-      - **Nodes:** Nodes, also known as vertices, are fundamental building blocks of a graph.
-Each node represents an entity or an object in the graph.
-For example, in a social network graph, nodes could represent individuals, while in a transportation network, nodes could represent cities or junctions

-      - **Edges:** Edges, also known as links, are fundamental components of a graph data structure.
-They represent the relationships or connections between pairs of nodes.
-In essence, an edge defines how nodes are related to each other within the graph.
+        - **Node:** Node is the basic unit of a tree, which contains data.
+Each node can have zero or more child nodes.

+        - **Edge:** An Edge is a connection between two nodes, representing the parent-child relationship.
+        - **Root:** A root refers to the topmost node of a tree, from which all nodes descend.
+There is only one root in a tree.
+        - **Parent:** Parent refers to a node that has one or more child nodes.
+        - **Child:** A node that descends from another node (its parent).

+        - **Leaf (or External Node):** A node that does not have any children.
+It is the end of a path in the tree.
+        - **Internal Node:** A node that has at least one child.
+        - **Subtree:** A portion of a tree that includes a node and all its descendants.

 A picture of a graph is shown below